-In general, the roof of an average residence (3,000 square feet or less) can be replaced in one day.
-In extreme cases, it can take three to five days.
+In general, replacing the roof of an average residence (3,000 square feet or less) can be done in one day.
+In extreme cases, it may take up to three to five days.
 Depending on the climate, complexity, and accessibility of your home, it could take up to three weeks.
 The time it takes to replace a roof varies depending on the size, shape, roof damage and roofing personnel.

 If there is excessive curvature or you have more than a few shingles missing, you may need to replace the roof instead of a minor repair.
 There is no one-size-fits-all answer when it comes to determining how long it will take professionals to replace the roof.